+NOTE 2: The participant with stay-in indicator can be removed by the authorized user via the modify ad hoc group data communication participants request.

 8. The MCData server of the primary MC system provides an ad hoc group data session response message to the MCData client of the authorized MCData user upon receiving response to the corresponding ad hoc group data session request in step 1.
 The ad hoc group data session response will consist of the success or failure result and/or detailed reason information in case of failure.